My Favorite Carrot Cake Recipe

 With its outstanding spice flavor, super moist crumb, and velvety cream cheese frosting, this is truly the best carrot cake.
 Use brown sugar and toasted pecans for deeper flavor.

 I don’t call it carrot cake.
 I call it “birthday cake.”
 It’s my one and only choice on my big day.
 I’ve adopted this tradition and make my own carrot birthday cake each year.
 And, of course, we never limit it to only once per year.
-This cake graces our Easter table and I love making it for spring brunches, baby showers, and our community’s new bake sale.
+This is always my top choice for Easter dessert recipes and I love making it for spring brunches, baby showers, and our community’s new bake sale.

 And, finally, I firmly believe that the ONLY thing that competes with carrot cake is a batch of carrot cake cupcakes.